OnapleRPG/Harvester/README.md

 _Following the above example, dirt and wood are going to drop their respective items, whereas diorite stone will drop a cobblestone block, the item number 2 of Itemizer, and an item from the first Itemizer pool.
 Note that we could have writen only one or two of the three item fetchers._

+### Reload command
+There is a command that reloads the configuration files without needing to restart the server : **/reload-harvester**.
+Permission : *harvester.command.reload*